Skip to content

 3. Appropriate hierarchy: Exception (checked) vs. RuntimeException (unchecked)

-Part IX: Exception Translation - The Adapter Pattern
+Part VIII: Exception Translation - The Adapter Pattern

 Low-level exceptions often contain technical details that higher layers shouldn’t see.
 Exception translation converts implementation-specific errors into domain-specific ones: